consensus-ai/sentient-seed-generator/README.md

   * You can receive funds by sharing this address with the payer
   * If you're one of the participants who will be included in the genesis block, you will need to copy this address into your Consensus account

+When generating your wallet, you can go offline (disable Wifi, unplug your Ethernet cord, etc).

 # Development Setup

 ## 1. Install the repo and dependencies